 - The drugs themselves;

 - The police report, dash and body cam video, and officer testimony;

 - The defendant’s recorded communications (e.g., texts, emails, and voicemails).

 If any evidence is excluded or otherwise discredited, it can be monumental for the defense.

 Contact an Experienced Attorney for Help

 For over a decade, our team has been fierce advocates of those facing both drug addiction and criminal charges.
-At Eskew Law, LLC, our clients are our number one concern.
+At Eskew Law, our clients are our number one concern.
 We understand you may be going through a difficult time and find yourself in the throes of addiction.
 Drug addiction as a criminal defense is possible under certain circumstances.
 Let us help.
 We have extensive experience helping those accused of drug crimes get the real help they need to turn their life around.
 Contact us for a confidential sit down to discuss your defense strategy.